danielmcpark/awesome-pruning-acceleration/README.md

 # awesome-pruning-acceleration [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-Hello visitors, I'm interested in architectural network reduction such as pruning, architectural search or decomposition tensors and also focus on leveraging network performance with knowledge distillation.
-This page is a historical summary for an extension of my works, namely, pruning.
+Hello visitors, I'm interested in deep neural network reduction, such as pruning, architectural search, decomposition tensors and also focus on leveraging network performance with knowledge distillation.
+This page put in order to summarize extension of my works, pruning.

 ## History